Since our body cannot store Vitamin C, consuming it daily is essential

 When used on skin, vitamin C can reverse the signs of sun damage and ageing

 Vitamin C, also known as ascorbic acid, is a water-soluble vitamin that has been linked to impressive health benefits.
 A powerful antioxidant, vitamin C plays an important role in the growth, development and repair of all body tissues, and the health of your skin and bones.
 It helps carry out multiple functions in the body such as collagen formation, healing of wounds, absorption of iron leading to better bone health, proper functioning of the immune system, and the maintenance of your teeth.
+Read more to know some health benefits vitamin C foods.

 While many think that Vitamin C mainly helps with keeping the common cold at bay, it does a lot more than that.
 Here are just some of its many benefits: